Mayukh-G/Summation-Calculator/README.md

     - Power is represented by '^' (Does not Work Yet)

 For {param} summed_var:
-- Enter the character with which you want to represent the variable that will be summed to:
+- Enter the character with which you want to represent the variable that will be summed:
     - Must **NOT** be 'm'
     - Must be a single character
     - Must be consistent with {param} pattern